How the FCC's move on net neutrality could impact consumers

 But Ajit Pai, the Trump-appointed Federal Communications Commission chairman, said Tuesday that he plans to “repeal the heavy-handed Internet regulations” and “return to the light-touch framework under which the Internet developed and thrived before 2015.”

-The move sparked renewed debate between those who applaud President Trump’s efforts to scale back on regulations and consumer groups and Internet companies.
+The move sparked renewed debate between those who applaud President Donald Trump’s efforts to scale back on regulations as well as consumer groups and Internet companies.
 Here’s a look at what net neutrality is and how Pai’s plans could impact consumers nationwide.

 So what even is net neutrality?